 When teaching young children, I use the term lyrics, even with little ones.
 They learn very quickly.
 So let’s teach them music vocabulary right away.

 The music reading series that I created for use in my classroom uses these three steps with prompts, games, instrumental accompaniments, and other activities built into the lessons.
 I have spiffied up and re-created these lessons to share with others on TpT.

 Check out the bundles below which are available now.
 I am always working on more music reading lessons and activities to help teachers and students build music reading literacy levels.

 Click to preview these guided music reading series.

 Developing music literacy skills & teaching young children to read music does not happen by accident.
 For more info on developing music literacy in the elementary grades, check out this post about sequential lessons which build on prior learning.

-CLICK HERE to Follow FrauMusik on TpT to get notified when new lessons are posted.
+CLICK HERE to Follow FrauMusik USA on TpT to get notified when new resources are posted.